Efficiently Escaping Saddle Points in Bilevel Optimization: Introduction

 \textbf{Minimax Optimization.} Motivated by its applications in adversarial learning \cite{goodfellow2014explaining, sinha2018certifying}, training GANs \cite{goodfellow2014generative, arjovsky2017wasserstein} and optimal transport \cite{lin2020projection, huang2021convergence, huang2021projection, huang2021riemannian}, the convergence theory of nonconvex minimax problems has been extensively studied in the literature.
 Specifically, \cite{nouiehed2019solving, pmlr-v119-jin20e} studied the complexity of multistep gradient descent ascent (GDmax). \cite{lin2020gradient, lu2020hybrid} provided the first convergence analysis for the single loop gradient descent ascent (GDA) algorithm.
 More recently, \cite{luo2020stochastic} applied the stochastic variance reduction technique to the nonconvex-strongly-concave case and achieved the best known stochastic gradient complexity. \cite{zhang2020single} proposed smoothed GDA, which stabilizes GDA algorithm and helps achieve a better complexity for the nonconvex-concave case.
 However, all the previous works targeted finding stationary point of $\Phi(x)$.
 Very recently, \cite{ chen2021escaping, luo2021finding} proposed cubic regularized GDA, a second-order algorithm that provably converges to a local minimum. \cite{fiez2021global} provided asymptotic results showing that GDA converges to local minimax point almost surely.
 To the best of our knowledge, the convergence rate of first-order methods for obtaining a local minimax point has been missing in the literature.

 \textbf{Bilevel Optimization.} The bilevel optimization has a long history and dates back to \cite{bracken1973mathematical}.
 Recently, bilevel programming has been successfully applied to meta-learning \cite{snell2017prototypical, rajeswaran2019meta, franceschi2018bilevel,ji2022theoretical} and hyperparameter optimization \cite{pedregosa2016hyperparameter, franceschi2018bilevel, shaban2019truncated,sow2021based}.
 Theoretically, \cite{ghadimi2018approximation} provided the first convergence rate for the AID approach. \cite{ji2021bilevel} further improved their complexity dependence on the condition number and analyzed the convergence of the ITD approach.
 Both AID and ITD have an iteration complexity of $\gO(\epsilon^{-2})$. \cite{ji2021lower} provided lower bounds for a class of AID and ITD-based bilevel algorithms.
 For stochastic bilevel problems, \cite{ghadimi2018approximation, ji2021bilevel} proposed BSA and stocBiO methods respectively, which are both double-loop algorithms inspired by AID. \cite{hong2020two} proposed TTSA, a provable single-loop algorithm that updates two variables in an alternating way with a convergence rate of $\gO(\epsilon^{-5})$. \cite{chen2021closing} proposed ALSET, a simple SGD type approach, and improved the convergence rate to $\gO(\epsilon^{-4})$.
 Very recently, \cite{khanduri2021a, yang2021provably, chen2021single, guo2021randomized} studied stochastic algorithms with variance reduction and momentum techniques, and provided the cutting-edge first-order oracle complexity, which is $\gO(\epsilon^{-3})$.
-All these previous analyses have focused on finding stationary points and algorithms for finding a local minimum is still missing.
+It is worth noting that extending the single-agent bilevel optimization to distributed settings has also been studied \cite{tarzanagh2022fednest, chen2022decentralized, yang2022decentralized, chen2022decentralizeddsbo, huang2023achieving}.
+All these previous analyses have focused on finding stationary points and algorithm for finding a local minimum is still missing.